Stephan Protschka

 Stephan Protschka (born 8 November 1977) is a German politician.
-Born in Dingolfing, Bavaria, he represents Alternative for Germany (AfD).
+Born in Dingolfing, Bavaria, he is a member of the far-right Alternative for Germany (AfD) party.
 Stephan Protschka has served as a member of the Bundestag from the state of Bavaria since 2017.

 Life

 He became member of the bundestag after the 2017 German federal election.
 He is a member of the Committee for Food and Agriculture.

 In 2019 he was involved in controversy after funding and supporting a memorial in Poland honoring German soldiers in WWII and the Nazi paramilitary organization Volksdeutscher Selbstschutz.
-The construction of the memorial was partially initiated by the neonazi organization Junge Nationalisten which is being monitored by the German intelligence services.
-Polish courts started an investigation against Protschka for supporting Nazism and defamation of victims of the holocaust.
+The construction of the memorial was partially initiated by the neo-Nazi organization Junge Nationalisten which is being monitored by the German intelligence services.
+Polish courts started an investigation against Protschka for supporting Nazism and defamation of victims of the Holocaust.

+In 2024, Protschka agreed to pay a 12,000 euro fine in exchange for prosecutors dropping charges related to his calling Bavarian state premier Markus Söder "a traitor to the country" and "Södolf" at a political event in 2023.